Kauffman states and Heegaard diagrams for tangles: Gradings on Gradings on HFT

-vanishes for all periodic domains $\phi\in\pi_2(\y,\y)$.
-In fact, by lemma \ref{lem:noadmissibilityissues}, it suffices to show this for every elementary periodic domain $\phi$.
-Consider such $\phi$ as a subsurface of $\Sigma_g\times\{0\}$ or $\Sigma_g\times\{1\}$, depending on whether it corresponds to an annulus or disc from performing surgery along $\alpha$-circles or $\beta$-circles.
-The annulus or the disc is obtained from $\phi$ by performing surgery along the respective circles or attaching single discs to them.
-The former reduces the Euler measure of $\phi$ by~2, the latter by~1.
-For an annulus, this contribution is cancelled by the term $2m_{\y}(\phi)$, since every $\alpha$- and $\beta$-circle is occupied by exactly one intersection point of $\y$.
-So in this case, we have $\mu(\phi)=\mu(\text{annulus})=0$.
-For a disc, we also need to take into account that $\y$ occupies $(n-1)$ $\alpha$-arcs.
-In this case, $2m_{\y}(\phi)$ contributes $(n-1)$.
-On the other hand, the disc has $4n$ corners, so $e(\text{disc})=1-n$. \end{proof} Combining lemmas \ref{lem:muisadditive} and \ref{lem:homgradingconstant}, we can now define a relative grading on generators induced by the Maslov index $\mu$, just as for the Alexander grading. \begin{definition} The \textbf{$\delta$-grading} on generators is a relative $\tfrac{1}{2}\mathbb{Z}$-grading defined by
+We can argue similarly if $\phi$ corresponds to an annulus which is a component of $S_{\Ac}(\Sigma_g)$, noting that $m_{y}(\phi)=0$ for any intersection point $y$ of $\y$ which lies on the $\alpha$-arcs.
+Finally, if $\phi$ corresponds to one of the two discs of $S_{\Ac}(\Sigma_g)$, we see by the same argument as above that $\mu_{\y,\y}(\phi)$ is equal to the Euler measure of a disc with $4n$ corners plus 1 for each of the $(n-1)$ intersection points of $\y$ which lie on an $\alpha$-arc.
+Hence $\mu_{\y,\y}(\phi)=0$ in this case, too. \end{proof} Combining lemmas \ref{lem:muisadditive} and \ref{lem:homgradingconstant}, we can now define a relative grading on generators induced by the Maslov index, just as for the Alexander grading. \begin{definition} The \textbf{$\delta$-grading} on generators is a relative $\tfrac{1}{2}\mathbb{Z}$-grading defined by